athomasq/athomasq.github.io/categories/memos/series-a-benchmarks.md

 |Mega      |500k-5m  |6-12 months|1-2	           |1-2m               |

 ----

+The A grade here is if you can sell an enterprise deal in less than a month.

 Take all these secondary metrics with a hefty grain of salt!
 I’m a lot less sure of these metrics than I am of the primary metrics, simply because each business is very different.
 (E.g. if you’re a marketplace, or have a hardware component, or a data business).